Lattice of the dual of an Anderson $t$-motive in terms of a map to a flag variety

 \th{\theta}

 \al{\alpha}

 \ze{\zeta} \om{\omega} \g{\goth }

-\topmatter \title Duality of Anderson $t$-motives having $N\ne0$ \endtitle \author A. Grishkov, D. Logachev\footnotemark \endauthor Thanks: The authors are grateful to FAPESP, S\~ao Paulo, Brazil for a financial support (process No. 2017/19777-6).
+\topmatter \title Lattice of the dual of an Anderson $t$-motive in terms of a map to a flag variety \endtitle \author A. Grishkov, D. Logachev\footnotemark \endauthor Thanks: The authors are grateful to FAPESP, S\~ao Paulo, Brazil for a financial support (process No. 2017/19777-6).
 The first author is grateful to SNPq, Brazil, to RFBR, Russia, grant 16-01-00577a (Secs.
 1-4), and to Russian Science Foundation, project 16-11-10002 (Secs.
 5-8) for a financial support.
-The second author is grateful to Greg Anderson and Richard Pink for some important remarks, and to M. Tsfasman for linguistic corrections. \endthanks \NoRunningHeads First author: Departamento de Matem\'atica e estatistica Universidade de S\~ao Paulo.
+The second author is grateful to Greg Anderson, Joseph Bernstein, Vladimir Drinfeld, Urs Hartl and Richard Pink for some important remarks, and to M. Tsfasman for linguistic corrections. \endthanks \NoRunningHeads First author: Departamento de Matem\'atica e estatistica Universidade de S\~ao Paulo.
 Rua de Mat\~ao 1010, CEP 05508-090, S\~ao Paulo, Brasil, and Omsk State University n.a.
 F.M.Dostoevskii.
 Pr.
 Mira 55-A, Omsk 644077, Russia.